Goodka7/MultiCloud-AI/README.md

 ---

-# STAGE 3 - Pipeline Automation Set Up
+# STAGE 3 - Pipeline Automation Setup

 ###Create a GitHub repository so we can use it for a CI/CD pipeline to the Multicloud Enviroment.